hibriansong/qemu/docs/tools/qemu-storage-daemon.rst

   that enabling this option as a non-root user requires enabling the user_allow_other option in the global fuse.conf configuration file.
 Setting ``allow-other`` to auto (the default) will try enabling this option, and on error fall back to disabling it.
+Once ``uring`` is enabled (off by default), the initialization of FUSE-over-io_uring-related settings will be performed in the FUSE_INIT request handler.
+This setup bypasses the traditional /dev/fuse communication mechanism and instead uses io_uring for handling FUSE operations.

   The ``vduse-blk`` export type takes a ``name`` (must be unique across the host) to create the VDUSE device.